-Councils can amend planning schemes to achieve a planning outcome or to support a new policy direction.
+Councils can prepare amendments to their planning schemes to achieve a planning outcome or to support a new policy direction.
 For example, if a council wanted to protect the character of a residential area that demonstrated heritage significance it would amend the scheme to introduce a Heritage Overlay to the area.

 Amendments to a scheme can have significant planning implications and affect the wider community because they change the way land can be used or developed.
 They can also change the basis for making planning decisions in the future.

-Find general information on planning scheme amendments including who can amend the planning scheme and how to find out what current amendments are proposed.
+Find general information below about amendments including who can amend the planning scheme and how to find out what current amendments are proposed.

 Amendments can be: